AnettBenny/useless_project_temp/README.md

 - Member 2: Anett Benny - LBS Institute Of Technology For Women, Poojapura

 ### Project Description
-TootSecure is a deliberately useless website that redefines the boundaries of authentication, AI interaction, and digital healthcare—all by doing absolutely nothing well.
+ChatBrawl is a deliberately useless website that redefines the boundaries of authentication, AI interaction, and digital healthcare—all by doing absolutely nothing well.
 It’s a flawless failure—a comedic experiment in dysfunctional design, AI chaos, and bodily humor.
 Created specifically for the Useless Projects Hackathon, TootSecure proves one thing:
 Not all ideas need to be good—some just need to make noise.